-When you understand that each new project is a time of change, and you have an opportunity to embrace the change, you will begin to conquer Procrastination and Resistance.
+When you understand that each new tile is a time of change, and you have an opportunity to embrace the change, you will begin to conquer Procrastination and Resistance.
 A disclaimer if I may… I think it’s important to add here that you may not handle change the same each time.
 There are other variables that can affect your decision making, and just because you handle change one way one time, doesn’t mean you will handle it the same way every time.
 Let’s be real here.

 Consider the seasons… four times a year things change.
 Plants come into times when they bloom and times when they scale back, they move with the seasons, totally in tune with the change that’s happening around them.
 Caterpillars go through a period of transformation as they change into a butterfly.
 Their change takes time, and they are out of action as they are cocooned and being transformed.
 Both plants and caterpillars change, but each handles the process differently… And so will you.